Ultimate One Week Spain Itinerary (7 Days) for First-Timers

 Like all good things, your epic one week in Spain has come to an end!
 You’ll need to get out of Madrid.
 Madrid’s international airport is Adolfo Suárez Madrid–Barajas Airport (MAD).
 There are quite a few ways you can get from Madrid’s city center to MAD.

 - Option 1: Take the train*.
-Take the C-1 (light blue) or C-10 (light green) commuter rail line to the airport.
+Previously, you could take the C-1 (light blue) or C-10 (light green) commuter rail line all the way to the airport from Atocha train station, as well as other stops.
+But at the moment, it seems you can only take the C-10 part way and then transfer onto the C-1 the rest of the way.
+Check the lines schedule for any updates.
 The only airport stop is terminal 4, so you will need to use the free airport shuttle to move to the other terminals if need be.
-The journey costs €2 – €3 and takes 30 minutes if departing from Atocha train station.
+The journey costs €2.60 and takes 30 minutes if departing from Atocha train station.

 - Option 2: Take a cab.
 Taxis between MAD and central Madrid are at a fixed fare of €33.
 You can pay in cash or by card.
 You can hail an official white taxi with the red stripe along any major street.
 Or you can also just have your hotel call them for you – to make things easier!
 The drive should take 20 to 40 minutes, depending on traffic.

 - Option 3: Take the metro*.
 Make your way to the Line 8 (light pink) metro line, which will take you to the airport.
 There is one stop for terminals 1, 2, and 3 and another stop for terminal 4.
-This will cost €4.50 – €5, depending from where you depart, and takes around x minutes.
+This will cost €4.50 – €5 (plus the €2.50 to get a card, if you don’t yet have one), depending from where you depart, and takes around 40 minutes.

-* Madrid’s various transport lines are often under some type of construction at some point in the networks!
+* Madrid’s various transport lines are often under some type of construction at some point in the network!
 So do a quick Google Maps search of how to get to the airport by public transport the night before.
 You will be able to see if there are any modifications to the Cercanías or Metro lines to the airport.

 Hotel Recommendations to Match this Itinerary